syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-linux.md

 ---
 title: Create and edit PowerPoint files on Linux | Syncfusion
-description: A .NET Core PowerPoint library to create, read and edit PowerPoint files in .NET Core applications.
-Supports text, shape, chart, table and combine PowerPoints.
+description: Create, read and edit PowerPoint files in .NET Core application on Linux using Syncfusion .NET Core PowerPoint library.
 platform: file-formats
 control: PowerPoint
 documentation: UG
 ---
-# Create, read and edit a PowerPoint file on Linux system
+# Create, read and edit a PowerPoint file on Linux

-You can create or edit a PowerPoint file in .NET Core on Linux system using Syncfusion PowerPoint library.
+You can create or edit a PowerPoint file in .NET Core on Linux using Syncfusion PowerPoint library.
 The below are the steps.

-## Create a PowerPoint file in .NET Core Console application project on Linux OS
+## Create a PowerPoint file in .NET Core Console application project on Linux

 1.Execute the following command in Linux terminal to create a new .NET Core Console application.